NabajeetBarman/datasheet-for-qoe-datasets/README.md

 Over the years, many subjective and objective quality assessment datasets have been created and made available to the research community.
 However, there is no standard process for documenting the various aspects of the dataset, such as details about the source sequences, number of test subjects, test methodology, encoding settings, etc. Such information is often of great importance to the end-user of the dataset as it can help them get a quick understanding of the motivation and scope of the dataset.
 Without such a template, it is left to each reader to collate the information from the relevant publication or website, which is a tedious and time-consuming process.
 In some cases, the absence of a template to guide the documentation process can result in an unintentional omission of some important information.

-This work addresses this simple but significant gap by proposing a datasheet template for documenting various aspects of subjective and objective quality assessment datasets for multimedia data.
-The contributions presented in this work aim to simplify the documentation process for existing and new datasets and improve their reproducibility.
+We addresses this simple but significant gap by proposing a datasheet template for documenting various aspects of subjective and objective quality assessment datasets for multimedia data.
+The template presented in this work aim to simplify the documentation process for existing and new datasets and improve their reproducibility.

-More details can be found in the paper here.
+More details can be found in the paper [here](https://drive.google.com/file/d/1E1C8sWk-IYGCmqRRv6tclmtNgtWrhM-8/view?usp=sharing).

 ## Datasheet Template

 The datasheet template can be accessed in any of the below formats:

-- [Google Sheet](https://docs.google.com/spreadsheets/d/1DJAuefveWRWUdR8nQvkDGdfURq_m9yU5NragTPW2Y0w/edit?usp=sharing) (please use "make a copy" to get a local copy with edit rights)
+- [Google Sheet](https://docs.google.com/spreadsheets/d/1DJAuefveWRWUdR8nQvkDGdfURq_m9yU5NragTPW2Y0w/edit?usp=sharing) (please use "File --> make a copy" to get a local copy with edit rights)
 - [MS Excel](https://github.com/NabajeetBarman/datasheet-for-qoe-datasets/blob/main/Datasheet%20for%20QoE%20Datasets%20v1.0.xlsx)
 - [OpenDocument Spreadsheet](https://github.com/NabajeetBarman/datasheet-for-qoe-datasets/blob/main/Datasheet%20for%20QoE%20Datasets%20v1.0.ods)